 Fax: Students may register by fax, using the registration forms available on the website or at the Office of Graduate Admissions, Old Main, Room 101.
 The registration fax number is (203) 837-8326.
-No faxes will be accepted prior to midnight of the first day of registration.
-Any faxes received prior to that date will be processed at the end of the calendar day.
+No faxes will be

 Mail: Students may mail their completed registration form to Office of Graduate Admissions, Western Connecticut State University, 181 White Street, Danbury, CT 06810